TheTributeCommunity/fesbal-frontend/CONTRIBUTING.md

 ## Your First Code Contribution

-Unsure where to begin contributing to Booster?
+Unsure where to begin contributing to a Tribute project?
 You can start by looking through issued tagged as `good-first-issue` and `help-wanted`:

 - Beginner issues - issues which should only require a few lines of code, and a test or two.
 - Help wanted issues - issues which should be a bit more involved than beginner issues.